 1.2.4 The beginning is impossible to think of but as cause for termination.

-1.3.2 It was not so much the eating of the fruit that gave them knowledge of the difference, but by having been expelled from perfect ease, to the uncertainty without whereby they came to understand that they could never break their law.
-The "knowledge of good and evil” was a superficial sign of an enduring prohibition, which did not preclude the thought that it be lifted from without: for adhered to in the work of preparation, the forbidding was named “faith” by those that followed.
+1.3.2 It was not so much the eating of the fruit that gave the humans knowledge of the difference, but by having been expelled from perfect ease to the uncertainty without whereby they came to understand that they could never break their law.
+The “knowledge of good and evil” was a superficial sign of an enduring prohibition – which did not preclude the thought that it be lifted from without: for adhered to in the work of preparation, the forbidding was named “faith” by those that followed.

 1.4.1 A term of comprehension that facilitates the world to come is only an approach that somehow signifies a future understanding.

 An initial understanding merely constitutes the need to pass away.

 1.4.3 The significance of such exceeds the limited awareness it produces.

 2.1.3 Thus prohibited from knowledge of the world to come, the only obligation is to name.

 2.2.6 To speculate on that to which the contract be relation – that it be between a “god” and any “human”, for example – is to make of this an object that takes place among the countlessly diverse specifications of the contract, as another mere example of contraction.